 - Are there particular things that are important for care staff to know about a person’s culture?

 - What is the resident’s first language?.

-The Alzheimer’s Society of Canada provides useful suggestions for family members and caregivers to help people know how to interact with a person who has advanced dementia including useful communication suggestions for when a person with dementia is dying.
+The Alzheimer’s Society of Canada provides useful suggestions for family members and caregivers to help people know how to interact with a person who has dementia including useful tips for communication.